Gradient Span Algorithms Make Predictable Progress in High Dimension: Abstract

 \section{Abstract}

 We prove that all `gradient span algorithms' have asymptotically deterministic behavior on scaled Gaussian random functions as the dimension tends to infinity.
-In particular, this result explains the counterintuitive phenomenon that different training runs of many large machine learning models result in approximately equal cost curves despite random initialization on a complicated non-convex landscape.
+This is a functional generalization of similar results for random quadratic functions and spin glasses.
+They explain the counterintuitive phenomenon that different training runs of many large machine learning models result in approximately equal cost curves despite random initialization on a complicated non-convex landscape.
+This `predictable progress' phenomenon is exploited by the AutoML community: Since the optimization progress of a single run is already representative, multiple retries with the same hyperparameters are not necessary.

-The distributional assumption of (non-stationary) isotropic Gaussian random functions we use is sufficiently general to serve as realistic model for machine learning training but also encompass spin glasses and random quadratic functions.

 { }